I know how you must feel, but these are bad. Bad, bad, bad, bad...

 "These—they're dangerous."
 He couldn't look me in the eye, and he mumbled another statement.
 "I don't want you getting hurt."

-My own husband—in my own kitchen?
+In my own kitchen?
 I gently placed my hand on his chest, to regulate his breath.

 As the stress went out of him, he crumpled.
 His eyebrows knitted, he frowned and looked down.

 My hurt, even as I choked it down, came out in the mocking tone of my voice.
 "Oh, honey, I have a gun.
 I think I can handle a kitchen knife."

 His lips trembled so, he looked ready to scream.

 I sighed out my anger; weakness flooded me.

 His shoulders fell.
 "Yeah.
 Okay.
 Whatever."
 He offered the knives.

 I took them and smiled.
 "Is there something you want to tell me?"
 Maybe now, he would talk about the robbery, or the sadness in his eyes.